-FORM 10-Q
+FORM 10-O

-(Mark One) ⊠ QUARTERLY REPORT PURSUAN For the quarterly period ended Marc THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUAN For the transition period from TT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 001-388 73 Palo omar Holdings, Inc. (Exact name of registrant as specified in it s charter) Delaware 83-3972551 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 7979 Ivanhoe Avenue, Suite 500 La Jolla, California 92037 (Address of principal executive offices (Zip Code) Securities registered pursuant to Section 12(b) of t he Act: Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share PLMR Nasdaq Global Select Market 1934 during the preceding 12 months (or for such shor filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ ter period that the registrant was requi by Section 13 or 15(d) of the Securities Exchange Act of red to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has of Regulation S-T (§ 232.405 of this chapter) during the files).
-Yes ⊠ No □ submitted electronically every Interacti e preceding 12 months (or for such sho we Data File required to be submitted pursuant to Rule 405 orter period that the registrant was required to submit such iler, a non-accelerated filer, smaller reporting company, or ler," "smaller reporting company," and "emerging growth Large accelerated filer ⊠ Acceler ated filer 🗆 Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check new or revised financial accounting standards provided p use the extended transition period for complying with any ge Act. $\ \square$ Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 2 of the Act).
-Yes □ No ⊠ Number of shares of the registrant's common share s outstanding at May 5, 2023: 24,857,8 72
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION For the quarterly period ended March 31, 2024 • S EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SECTION For the transition period from to N 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 Commission File Number: 001-3887 3 Pal lomar Holdings, Inc. (Exac et name of registrant as specified in its charter) Delaware 83-3972551 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 7979 Ivanhoe Avenue, Suite 500 La Jolla, California 92037 (Address of principal executive offices) (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share PLMR The Nasdaq Stock Market LLC preceding 12 months (or for such shorter period that the registre 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted (§ 232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accel electronically every Interactive Data F such shorter period that the registrant erated filer, an accelerated filer, a non- tion 13 or 15(d) of the Securities Exchange Act of 1934 during the past and (2) has been subject to such filing requirements for the past tile required to be submitted pursuant to Rule 405 of Regulation Securities required to submit such files).
+Yes No Consequence accelerated filer, smaller reporting company, or an emerging growthy," and "emerging growth company" in Rule 12b-2 of the Exchangement of the Exchangement of the Exchangement of the Securities of the Exchangement of the Securities Exchangement of the Securities Exchangement of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of the Securities Exchange Act of 1934 during the past of 1934 during the 1934 du Large accelerated filer ⊠ Accelera ated filer Non-accelerated filer □ Smaller reporting company □ Emerging growth company \square If an emerging growth company, indicate by check mark if t financial accounting standards provided pursuant to Section 13(a) e extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the A ct).
+Yes □ No ⊠ Number of shares of the registrant's common shares outstand ing at April 30, 2024: 24,923,286